 The Kid’s Dual will go North on Huguenot Street, opposite of Main Street, and will be coned off for the bike and the run portions and a portion of the run will be on the rail trail.
 There will be plenty of volunteer directing the athletes.

 The race has attracted a lot of families that have been effected with cystic fibrosis.
 This year we are staying more in tuned to guidelines set forth by the Cystic Fibrosis Foundation with individually wrapped food products and bottles of water.
 This limits the potential spread of infection.
-There will be Hammer products supplied on the course but no water jugs.

 Standard USAT rules apply during the race.
 No drafting on the bike.
 A helmet is required during the bike portion.
 No additional aid can be provided during the race except at aid stations.